 - Word of mouth is a powerful advertisement medium which is not to be overlooked.
 Talk yourself up!
 A chat with a neighbor, a casual exchange at the local grocer, and, who knows?
 Your first student may well be living right next to you.
 And even if you don't speak to anyone who is in need of your services, the people you do speak to may know someone who is looking to find a tutor.

 Maths Tutor Prices & Earnings

-Generally speaking, a Maths teacher salary in England ranges between £15 and £30 per hour.
+Generally speaking, a Maths teacher salary in New York ranges between $16 and $30 per hour.

-If you are based in London, you stand to earn more than if you worked in or around as less densely populated area.
+If you are based in New York, you stand to earn more than if you worked in or around a less densely populated area.

-If you teach GCSE maths or university-level maths, you could charge more than if you instruct elementary level maths.
+If you teach AP maths or university-level maths, you could charge more than if you instruct elementary-level maths.

 And if you cut out travel costs by choosing to teach maths online, you can keep more of your earnings in your pocket!